 Instead of trying to beat the market, focus on building a diversified portfolio of stocks and bonds.
 Keep adding to the balance to take advantage of dollar cost averaging and rebalance your portfolio on a regular basis.

 If you have an employer-sponsored retirement plan through work, check to see if your employer offers a match.
 Many employers will match dollar for dollar your retirement contributions up to a certain amount.

 Make sure you’re contributing enough to get the full match.
 It’s like free money that continues to grow right along with the contributions coming out of your paycheck.
 For example, if your employer offers to match dollar for dollar up to the first six percent of your salary that you stash away in your retirement account, it’s like saving 12 percent.

-Tax-advantaged retirement accounts such as 401(k)s and traditional IRAs are a great way to increase your wealth and get to the one-million-dollar mark.
-Since the money is exempt from taxes until retirement, you get to earn interest on the full contribution amount, which makes it grow faster.
+Tax-advantaged retirement accounts such as 401(k)s and traditional IRAs are a great way to increase your wealth and get to the $1 million mark.
+Since the money is exempt from taxes until retirement, growth on full contribution amount grows tax-deferred, which makes it grow faster.

 Increase your retirement contributions with each pay raise or more often, if you can.
 Since the money comes out of your paycheck before it hits your account, you never see.
 If you time it with your pay raise, you won’t really feel the pinch of a smaller paycheck.

 One of the best ways to increase your net worth and your wealth is by focusing on spending your money on appreciating assets.
 One example of an appreciating asset is real estate where the value increases year-over-year in most cases.

 On the other hand, a purchase such as a car is a depreciating asset.
 The moment you drive a new car off the lot, it quickly starts to lose its value.
 In the first year of ownership, a new car loses 20 percent of its value.
 This means that if you spend $40,000 on a new vehicle, within one year, you would have lost $8,000.